emmamckinley/udacity_emmamckinley/README.md

 1. The project came with the first chart, a graph of

-2. I created a wordcloud to visualise some of the key words appearing across all the messages:
+2. I created a wordcloud to visualise some of the key words appearing across all the messages.
 This might even help the user word some of their messages in a way similar to others which may lead to the model making better predictions.

-4. It's also useful to understand the distributions of categories.
-Particularly if any have low volumes of 1,2 levels because the model may not accurate predict for these categories.
+4. It's also useful to understand the distributions of categories in the data.
+Particularly if any have low volumes of 1,2 because the model may not accurately predict for these categories.

 ### Instructions
 Run the following commands in the project's root directory to set up your database and model.